-- give the group leader(s) or individual(s) their welcome pack (if applicable) - sit down next to the group leader(s) or individual(s) (if possible) and chat to them, answering questions if they can.
-If the group leaders or individual(s) have any urgent questions which they can't answer, the staff member will call the Centre Manager on their behalf.
+- give the group leader(s) or individuals their welcome pack

+- sit down next to the group leaders (if possible) and chat to them, answering questions if they can.
+If the group leaders or individuals have any urgent questions, the staff member will call the Centre Manager on their behalf.

-Arrival at Residence
+7.2.
+Arrival at the Residence

-Upon arrival at the residence, students are given lanyards with emergency contact details.
-The Centre Manager or other management staff will take students to their rooms, explain accommodation rules and do a 'fire walk', in which it is simulated what to do and how to get to the fire assembly point if a fire alarm is heard
+Upon arrival at the residence, you are given lanyards with emergency contact details.
+The Centre Manager or other management staff will take you to your rooms, explain accommodation rules and do a 'fire walk', in which it is simulated what to do, and how to get to the fire assembly point if a fire alarm is heard